 Suitland is a medium-sized town located in the state of Maryland.
 With a population of 27,147 people and seven constituent neighborhoods, Suitland is the 41st largest community in Maryland.

-Unlike some towns, Suitland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Suitland are a mix of both white- and blue-collar jobs.
-Overall, Suitland is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Suitland who work in office and administrative support (21.73%), sales jobs (8.95%), and management occupations (6.92%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Suitland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Suitland is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Suitland who work in office and administrative support (19.08%), management occupations (8.81%), and sales jobs (8.21%).

 Also of interest is that Suitland has more people living here who work in computers and math than 95% of the places in the US.